-- supports structural priors over edges specified as hard constraints or soft energy matrices (Imoto et al., 2003) and arbitrary constraints specified as Python functions or lambda expressions: - includes greedy hill-climbing and simulated annealing learners and makes writing custom learners easy.
+• supports structural priors over edges specified as "hard" constraints or "soft" energy matrices (see [5] for details, this option was not used in our experiments) and arbitrary constraints specified as Python functions or lambda expressions.

 3.2. pebl interface use